Getting a Fix on MAPS: The Army’s $50B Professional Services Contract

 Offerors may submit a maximum of three projects per proposed domain.
 A QP must:

-- Be a single contract (prime, sub, or commercial), single Task Order (TO), or a TO under a Federal Supply Schedule,
+- Be a single contract (prime or commercial); a single Task Order (TO) under an IDIQ, BPA, or BOA; a TO under a Federal Supply Schedule; or an Other Transaction Authority (OTA) Agreement (note: it cannot be a subcontract)

 What must bidders provide with each QP?

-Bidders must provide the below information for each QP (again, no more than three QPs per domain are allowed):
+Bidders must provide the following information for each QP (again, no more than three QPs per domain are allowed, but you can use a QP for multiple domains):

 Technical Services |